5th Metatarsal Base Fractures

 Fifth metatarsal fractures account for almost one quarter of all metatarsal injuries, and most occur at the base of the bone.
 The base of the fifth metatarsal is located on the outside (lateral) aspect of the foot where you can feel a prominent bone, about half way along the length of the foot.
 There are two types of 5th Metatarsal base fractures:

-Jones’ fractures are fractures of the base of the 5th metatarsal, about a centimeter from the location of avulsion fractures (Figure 1B).
+Jones’ fractures are fractures of the base of the 5th metatarsal that occur about a centimeter farther past the location of avulsion fractures (Figure 1B).

-Although they can occur with a severe inward sprain or an awkward step, they are usually caused be repeated stress to this location of the bone (i.e., “stress fracture”).
-Like other stress fractures, Jones’ fractures occur in a manner similar to the way that you would break a paper clip (by wiggling it back and forth over and over again, until it breaks with one force).
+Although they can occur with a severe inward sprain or an awkward step, they are usually caused be repeated stress to this location of the bone (i.e. “stress fracture”).
+Like other stress fractures, Jones’ fractures occur in a manner similar to the way that you would break a paper clip (by wiggling it back and forth over and over again until it breaks).
 They often occur after repetitive activities (e.g. sports).
 They tend to occur in people that have a high arched foot shape or a lower extremity alignment that tends to load the outside of the foot (e.g., being “bow legged”).

 Often Jones’ fractures can be treated without surgery.
 However, they have a tendency to recur because even after they have healed, the underlying reason why they occurred (weight-bearing tendencies of the foot) is still present.
 Therefore surgical treatment of a Jones’ fracture may be recommended, particularly in young, active people, in order to prevent recurrence of the fracture or non-healing of the fracture.